eshen076/4pm-stock-trading_REVIEWS/lab05_reviewer.md

 Present from 4pm-stock trading: Eric(reviewee), Sean(reviewee helper), Wesley, Shirlyn, Andrew, and Frank.
 (Every member of the group).
-Present from 6pm-stock trading: Max as Reviewer.
+Present from 6pm-stock trading: Maxton Ginier as Reviewer.
 We were not told that we would need another member of our group as a helper, and since we were working between two sections, it wasn't possible to get another member over.

 I really enjoyed the UI of the stock layout.
 I think it was very cool how you laid them out in a table.
 It made looking for stocks very easy.
 Especially with the search feauture.